Professional Experience

 Formlabs: Systems Integration Engineer (2015 to Present)

 Based in Somerville, Massachusetts, Formlabs designs professional-grade 3D printers.
-Unlike most 3D printers which extrude filament through a heated nozzle (fused deposition modeling or FDM), Formlabs printers use a laser to solidify either liquid resin (stereolithography or SLA) or nylon particles (selective laser sintering or SLS) into complex objects.
-These laser-based techniques can provide better surface finish, finer detail and superior mechanical properties compared to FDM.
-We were the first to bring stereolithography to the desktop with the Form 1, and its successors, the Form 2 and Form 3, are widely regarded as the best desktop stereolithography printers on the market.
+Unlike most 3D printers which extrude filament through a heated nozzle (fused deposition modeling or FDM), Formlabs printers use light to solidify either liquid resin (stereolithography or SLA) or plastic particles (selective laser sintering or SLS) into complex objects.
+These optical techniques can provide better surface finish, finer detail and superior mechanical properties compared to FDM.

 Our work doesn’t stop once printers have made their way into customers’ hands.
-We listen to feedback from our users and continue to make improvements that can be deployed via software and firmware updates.
+We listen to feedback from our users and continue to make improvements that can be deployed via software updates.
 For instance, not long after shipping the Form 3, we uncovered an issue with the its resin level sensor.
 Even though it only affected a small proportion of printers, those who were impacted had a risk of their prints failing due to lack of resin.
 To avoid returning the printers for repair, which would have inconvenienced our customers and cost us money, I developed a firmware solution that saved both time for our users and money for Formlabs.

 Every year, Formlabs runs a hackathon for all employees.
 You can read about a few of the fun projects I’ve worked on.